The 120 Rookies of the Centenial - 2013

 How will I get around the city?

 The Chateau Frontenac is located in the heart of historic Old Quebec City.
 There is a large variety of excellent restaurants and shops within walking distance of the hotel.
-For a small fee, bonspielers can purchase a pass for the shuttle service between the Chateau and each of the clubs.
+Our shuttle bus will bring bonspielers between the Chateau and each of the clubs.
 This is a great advantage as it removes concerns over designated drivers and is much less expensive than taking taxis.

 How much will the QIB cost me?

-Standard rooms at the Chateau are available to curlers who book through the Bonspiel headquarters at reduced rates: in 2021, rooms would have been $185/night ($92.50/night double occupancy)
+Standard rooms at the Chateau are available to curlers who book through the Bonspiel headquarters at reduced rates: in 2023, rooms are $189/night (double occupancy).
+That works out to $94.50 perperson if you share a room with a teammate.

-Here's a hint: join the Fairmont loyalty program, “Accor Live Limitless” for no cost and benefit from
+Here's a hint: join the Fairmont loyalty program, “Accor Live Limitless” for no cost so you will benefit from

 - access to preferential service lines at the front desk,